AndrewDMackay/py_static_and_dynamic_testing_task_g27/part_1_docs/testing_task_1.md

   def check_for_ace(self, card):
     if card.value = 1:
     # Error..
-Should be 'card.value == 1:'
+Should be 'card.value == 1:'..
       return True
     else
     # Error..
-Missing colon, should be 'else:'
+Missing colon, should be 'else:'..
       return False

   dif highest_card(self, card1 card2):
+  # Error..
+Should be 'def', not 'dif'..
+  # Error..
+The 'if, else' code block below should be indented to the right..
   if card1.value > card2.value:
     return card
+  # Error..
+Should be 'card1', no 'card' input passed in..
   else:
     return card2